partigabor/phd-thesis-viz/README.md

-# phd-thesis-viz
-Visualizations for my PhD thesis at The Hong Kong Polytechnic University.
+# Visualizations for the PhD thesis of Gábor Parti, prepared at The Hong Kong Polytechnic University during 2022.

-**⚓ This project is still under work, hence all content here is tentative! ⚓**
+**⚓ This project is still under review and revision, all content here is tentative! ⚓**

-# Visualizations hosted on this repository:
+## Visualizations hosted on this repository:

-## Chapter 4.
+### Chapter 4.
 The Spices

 Fig. 4.13 The distribution of *cinnamon*.

 * [Explore](https://htmlpreview.github.io/?https://github.com/partigabor/phd-thesis-viz/blob/main/distribution_cinnamon.html) the distribution of words for cinnamon in the world's languages.

-## Chapter 5.
+### Chapter 5.
 The Diffusion of Spices

 Fig. 5.4 The geographical origins of spices.

 * [Explore](https://htmlpreview.github.io/?https://github.com/partigabor/phd-thesis-viz/blob/main/spices_map.html) the approximate geographical origins of the spices in the thesis; size represents their spreadability index.

-### Spatial Diffusion
+#### Spatial Diffusion

 Fig. 5.6